Guidelines for Expeditious Naturalization

 The applicant should visit the FLO Expeditious Naturalization Application Materials and Information webpage for application forms, information, and instructions on preparing your application for submission to USCIS.

 The current fee for processing an N400 application is $680.
-If you are applying from the U.S. you will receive a notice from USCIS directing you to a local Applicant Support Center (ASC) for a fingerprint appointment a few weeks after you submit the N400 application form.
+If you are applying from the U.S. you will receive a notice from USCIS directing you to a local Applicant Support Center (ACS) for a fingerprint appointment a few weeks after you submit the N400 application form.
 If you are applying from overseas, you should include fingerprint cards with your application.
 FLO will provide more guidance on fingerprints with the cover letter and application materials.